 Anthropic describes these capabilities as emergent.
 The exploit development abilities were not explicitly trained but arose as a downstream consequence of general improvements in code reasoning and autonomy.

-At $25 per million input tokens and $125 per million output tokens, Mythos costs 5x more than Opus 4.6.
+At $25 per million input tokens and $125 per million output tokens, Mythos Preview costs five times as much as Opus 4.8.
 Those prices apply after the initial research phase, during which partners receive credits.

 The model will be available through the Claude API, Amazon Bedrock, Google Cloud’s Vertex AI, and Microsoft Foundry.